 OL-307 (4 credits)

 Fine tune and further develop skills learned in Intro to Outdoor Leadership.
-This course places an emphasis on teaching good decision making, judgement, and critical thinking in the outdoor setting.
-Students demonstrate leadership, group facilitation, risk management, planning and logistics, environmental integration and education skills on longer expeditions.
-Prerequisite: OL-207
+This course places an emphasis on teaching good decision-making, judgement, and critical thinking in outdoor settings.
+Students demonstrate leadership, group facilitation, risk management, planning and logistics, environmental integration and education skills on longer-duration expeditions.
+(Prerequisite: OL-207)